lateio/www.arv.io/_posts/2019-05-06-raw-keyboard-input-erlang-linux.md

 {% endhighlight %}
 {: **}

 In this example we don't do anything about non-modifier keys that might be depressed at the time of the `ioctl()` call.
 It is possible, however, that one or more non-modifier keys turn out to be depressed.
 In such a case we would not be able to tell anything about the order in which they were pressed, or how many button presses might have preceded them.
 This introduces the possibility that the first input acquired from a device could be truncated, as our `open()` call might have occurred in between `EV_KEY` events.
-I elected not to treat this as a special case because it is not ultimately dissimilar to the possibility that any read from the device is in some way invalid: instead of what we're expecting, the read might be the closest barcode that happens to capture the eye of a wandering/bored mind.
+I elected not to treat this as a special case because there is ultimately no guarantee that _any_ read from the device – be it the first one or any that follow it – is valid: instead of what we're expecting, the read might be the closest barcode that happens to capture the eye of a wandering/bored mind.
 We always have to validate the input and that validation should catch cases where the input is truncated.

 ### Returning the input